gavinyork/zephyr3d/doc/markdown/scene.primitive.indexcount.md

 ## Primitive.indexCount property

-The number of the indices or vertices to be drawn
+Number of indices/vertices to draw.

 **Signature:**